 Each week saw our members have hands on experience in preparing and cooking a main healthy meal for the day including a desert both of which were then served for lunch to be sampled, eaten and commented on as to the success of the delicacy of the day.
 Meals such as "Beef and Gnocchi Casserole served with Orange pudding as desert, Asparagus, Tomato and Ricotta Frittata served with Apple crumble pie as desert.
 Pork and Hokkieen Noodle Stir Fry served with Pear and Sultana Rice pudding as desert were just some of the amazing delicacies produced during the program.

-A side benefit of the program was the chance for shed members to socialise and enter into some friendly bantering throughout the course, members feed back on the program was extremely positive to the effect we have organise a follow up later in 2019 to allow other members to take part in this very informative cooking for one or two program.
+A side benefit of the program was the chance for shed members to socialise and enter into some friendly bantering throughout the course, members feed back on the program was extremely positive.

-The Raymond Terrace Men's shed would like to thank the DVA, Lou Micallef, and students from the University of Newcastle for their involvement in this program.
+The Raymond Terrace Men's shed would like to thank the DVA, and students from the University of Newcastle for their involvement in this program.
 (See gallery for images)

 Our shed is fortunate in having a number of members who are skilled and have considerable experience in the art of woodturning.
 We have several woodturning machines operating in the shed which allow this group to produce quality wood turning products.
 Woodturning facilities are available for use at any time during opening hours however each Wednesday of the week special attention in the way of tuition is given to those members wishing to learn to this interesting art.